solidi/learning-notes/interviews/technical-knowledge.md

     - Dependency Inversion Principle.
 3. "10 minute rule on testing."
 4. "The code is the truth."
+5. "Pull in the morning, push in the evening."

 ## What is a database index?